deejaygraham/deejaygraham.github.io/_posts/2013-03-22-planning-poker-cards.markdown

 layout: post
 title: Planning Poker Card Design
 published: true
-tags: [ planning poker, scrum, agile ]
+tags: [ planning-poker, scrum, agile ]
 ---

 I have just completed and checked in some designs for